noxonsu/tools.onout.org/doc/add_network.md

 Once the app is forked, you need to provide instructions on adding EVM network to the product.
 It is important to cover the following points:

-- where to add information on the new network
+- Where to add information on the new network
-- the contracts are needed to **launch** the app
+- The contracts are needed to **launch** the app
-- the functions the contracts perform
+- The functions the contracts perform
-- the files and the directories to modify
+- The files and the directories to modify

 ### Examples